Find Affordable College Courses

 The average amount in student loans that comparative literature majors at UT Dallas take out while working on their Bachelor's Degree is $26,469.

-The University of Texas at El Paso landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree linguistics and comparative literature programs.
-UTEP is a very large public school located in the city of El Paso.
+The University of Texas at El Paso did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
+It came in at #6 on the list.
+UTEP is a fairly large public school located in the large city of El Paso.

 About 89% of the students majoring in comparative literature at the school are women while 11% are male.